 Taxes and ticket processing fee included.

-* The show is the second part of an optional double feature with L’Effet Hyde.
+* The show is the first part of an optional double feature with L’Effet Hyde.

 In Pixele-moi, sound, voice and live music come together with transparencies to express a very particular theatrical voice.
 With an overhead projector and lots of imagination, the Théâtre RétroColectivo collective breathes new life into object theatre.
 This short piece plunges us into the world of video games.
 An arcade performance to experience on its own or as the first part of a double feature with L’Effet Hyde.